What our Force and Motion lesson plan includes

 Here is a list of the vocabulary words students will learn in this lesson plan:

-- Motion—the movement of any kind of object, person, thing, etc. from one place to another
+- Motion—the movement of any kind of object, person, or thing from one place to another

 - Position—the place where a person or object is located